I am neither especially clever nor especially gifted. I am only very, very curious.

 Stenosis detection from CT images in multiplanar view.
 ISMRM2020_stenosis.pdf

 3. Techniques for automated intracranial arteries analysis

 Graph neural network labeling for intracranial arteries.
-Under review
+MICCAI paper

-The following chart is for my graduate school research.
+The following chart is for relations of projects and publications during my graduate school research.

 The following chart is for my undergraduate research.

 2013.10 ~ 2016.6 Research with Associate professor Huiliang Shang on projects about image processing, medical topics on Traditional Chinese medicine, robotic control, visible light positioning, circuit theory.